 DualSense's Create Button is an evolution of the DualShock 4's Share Button.
 Located to the left of the PS4 controller's touch pad, Sony's said that it's "pioneering new ways for players to create epic gameplay content to share with the world, or just to enjoy for themselves".
-It's yet to announce what kind of features it will be incorporating, but you can refer to our guide for more information: PS5 Create Button Guide.
+It's yet to announce what kind of features it will be incorporating, but you can refer to our guide for more information: PS5 DualSense Create Button: What Does It Do?

 PS5 Guide: PS Plus

 PS Plus, or PlayStation Plus, is Sony's inter-generation subscription service.
 For a monthly or annual fee, the membership unlocks several benefits, including access to online multiplayer, free monthly games, exclusive deals and discounts, and cloud saves.
-You can find a full list of benefits in our guide: What Is PS Plus and Is It Worth it?
+You can find a full list of benefits in our guide: PS Plus: What Is It and Is It Worth it?

 - Online multiplayer refers to the ability to play competitive and co-operative games with friends and strangers using the PlayStation Network.
 For more information, refer to our guide: Do You Need PS Plus for PS5 Multiplayer?

 - Free monthly games are awarded to active subscribers on a monthly basis.
-It's currently unknown how many free PS5 games will be handed out as part of the membership, although users currently receive two PS4 games and it's worth remembering that these will be backwards compatible.
+Sony's still yet to official confirm its PS5 plans for the membership, with Bugsnax temporarily available as a bonus game at launch, although users currently receive two PS4 games and it's worth remembering that these will be backwards compatible.
 For more information, refer to our guide: Do PS Plus Subscribers Get Free PS5 Games?